nf-core/eager/docs/usage.md

 specify lanes as 8 and 16 for each FASTQ file respectively).
 For library merging errors, you must modify your `Library_ID`s accordingly, to make them unique.

+### A library or sample is missing in my MultiQC report

+In some cases it maybe no output log is produced by a particular tool for MultiQC.
+Therefore this sample will not be displayed.

+Known cases include:

+- Qualimap: there will be no MultiQC output if the BAM file is empty.
+An empty BAM file causes Qualimap to crash - this is crash is ignored by nf-core/eager (to allow the rest of the pipeline to continue) and will therefore have no log file for that particular sample/library

 ## Tutorials

 ### Tutorial - How to investigate a failed run